gert-wijns/train-app/single-module/adr/adr-001-separate-rest-objects-from-internal-objects.md

 Draft

 ## Context
-We use rest controllers to expose endpoints to use the application.
+We use rest APIs to expose endpoints to use the application.
 We use a UseCase with an execute method which takes a Command.

 We were considering annotating the use case directly with rest annotations